-Inventories are generally stated at the lower of cost or market.
+Inventories are priced using standard costs, which approximate first-in, first-out, and are generally stated at the lower of cost or market.
 The carrying value of inventory is reduced for estimated excess and obsolescence by the difference between its cost and the estimated market value based on assumptions about future demand.
 We evaluate the inventory carrying value for potential excess and obsolete inventory exposures by analyzing historical and anticipated demand.
 In addition, inventories are evaluated for potential obsolescence due to the effect of known and anticipated engineering change orders and new products.
 If actual demand were to be substantially lower than estimated, additional inventory adjustments would be required, which could have a material adverse effect on our business, financial condition and results of operation.